-Nottingham Poetry Festival shines a spotlight on the city’s thriving literary scene.
-For five years, the Festival has presented eclectic line-ups of nationally and locally acclaimed poets and performers.
+For six years, the festival has presented eclectic line-ups of nationally and locally acclaimed poets and performers and this year will be no different.
+The 2023 line-up will be announced soon.
 Follow us on Twitter, Instagram and Facebook to keep up to date with future performance events, workshops and competitions.

 If you would like to get in touch, please email us on email@example.com

 Nat Henderson is an artist and arts administrator.

 They currently work for Chronic Insanity theatre, having founded the country’s first digital literary department where they work to facilitate the development of local and national writers alike.
 Their creative practice includes writing poetry and plays, as well as costume and graphic design.
 When not doing these things, they can be found hosting Chronic Insanity’s Allsorts at Nonsuch Studies – a monthly night of performances where artists of all kinds can gain feedback from their audiences.

 Cara is an award winning writer, activist and creative programmer born and raised in Nottingham.

 Passionate about sharing the stories that shape our communities, Cara is an active member of Nottingham’s creative quarter, joining the poetry collective GOBS in 2021, and officially joining the Notts Poetry Fest team as Marketing Assistant in 2022.
 She’s also very hip and cool.

 Ben is one of our festival producers and liaises with venues, artists and shapes the creative thinking behind the festival.

 He’s a writer, performer and producer.
 His practice includes Poetry, Theatre, and comedy for a wide range of audiences.
 His work is characterised by a sense of playfulness that transcends genre.
 Ben’s credits include BBC Radio2, Radio 4 Extra and with the Nottingham UNESCO City of Literature.
 His debut poetry collection is being published by Big White Shed later this year.